ZelmaCorp/VotingTool/TESTING.md

 2. **Configure test variables:**
    - Uncomment and set up the test-specific variables in your `.env` file
-   - Set up a separate Notion integration for testing
-   - Create a test database in Notion
    - Configure sandbox accounts for multisig testing

 3. **Verify setup:**